Sing Boy Sing (film): The Singing Idol

 The film was based on the January 1957 Kraft Television Theatre episode "The Singin' Idol," which drew heavily on The Jazz Singer.

 In the television program, which also stars Tommy Sands, but with the lead character's first name as Elwell rather than Virgil (as in the film), Walker is a singing star under the control of his manager.
 He visits his hometown where he reconnects with a childhood sweetheart.
 His ill father, a reverend, dies after pleading for Elwell to become a preacher, and Elwell is tempted to return home and follow in his father's footsteps, but his manager dissuades him.

 The television program's script was written by Paul Monash and was based on the life of Elvis Presley.
 Sands had been discovered by Presley's manager Colonel Tom Parker, and Sands had toured with Presley.
 Parker helped Sands land lead role, which turned Sands into a star overnight.
 He received eight times more fan mail than any had other actor who had appeared on a Kraft Television Theatre episode.
 Sands later said: "Colonel Parker was the best thing that ever happened to me."

 Songs performed on the show included "Hep Dee Hootie", "Rock of Ages" and "Teen-Age Crush," which reached #2 on the Billboard singles chart and sold over a million copies.

+Variety wrote "a savvy script and some excellent performances in the lead roles sustained the show at a high interest."